-- 15. To inform WFP's new Strategic Plan, a mid-term review of the Strategic Plan (2014-2017) was undertaken in 2015.
-Its main findings and recommendations were as follows: - ➤ WFP's mission and mandate overlap in global policy agendas and corporate objectives.
-The new Strategic Plan should provide a tight conceptual framework and focus WFP's work, using the transition to the SDGs as an opportunity to do so. - The move to food assistance has shown positive results and should be consolidated, using the Country Strategic Plans (CSPs) to articulate WFP's comparative advantage at the country level more clearly. - The Financial Framework Review should provide a funding model that is better adapted to the agreed short- and long-term missions of WFP, thus strengthening the CSPs by establishing stronger linkages among financial, short-term and long-term operational goals. - ➤ WFP's Strategic Plan should better reflect the critical services that WFP provides to the broader humanitarian community as the lead agency of the logistics and emergency telecommunications clusters, and the manager of the United Nations Humanitarian Air Service (UNHAS) and the United Nations Humanitarian Response Depot (UNHRD). - In light of the unprecedented number of emergencies, WFP's core excellence in emergency response and preparedness should be maintained, and strengthened where required. - ➤ WFP should continue to reflect on the implications for its structure and function of business model changes such as CBTs and local procurement. - ➤ WFP should continue to build an evidence base including by improving results measurement to facilitate more robust and conclusive reporting on corporate performance.
+- ➤ The move to food assistance has shown positive results and should be consolidated, using the Country Strategic Plans (CSPs) to articulate WFP's comparative advantage at the country level more clearly. - The Financial Framework Review should provide a funding model that is better adapted to the agreed short- and long-term missions of WFP, thus strengthening the CSPs by establishing stronger linkages among financial, short-term and long-term operational goals. - ➤ WFP's Strategic Plan should better reflect the critical services that WFP provides to the broader humanitarian community as the lead agency of the logistics and emergency telecommunications clusters, and the manager of the United Nations Humanitarian Air Service (UNHAS) and the United Nations Humanitarian Response Depot (UNHRD). - In light of the unprecedented number of emergencies, WFP's core excellence in emergency response and preparedness should be maintained, and strengthened where required. - ➤ WFP should continue to reflect on the implications for its structure and function of business model changes such as CBTs and local procurement. - ➤ WFP should continue to build an evidence base including by improving results measurement to facilitate more robust and conclusive reporting on organizational performance.